executors/executors/explanatory.md

            of the `Future` concept[^future_footnote].
 Otherwise, the type is `std::future`.
 All of an executor's two-way asynchronous customization points must return the same type of future.
-           \textcolor{red}{Do we allow users to specialize this type trait?
-P0443R1 suggests yes, but if so, why do we allow this for the future type trait but not for the context type trait?}

 [^future_footnote]: For now, the only type which satisfies `Future` is `std::experimental::future`, specified by the Concurrency TS.
 We expect the